AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Claim.md

 Issuer | string | Gets or sets the issuer of the claim.
 OriginalIssuer | string | Gets or sets the original issuer of the claim.
 Subject | ClaimsIdentity | Gets or sets the subject of the claim.
-Type | string | Gets or sets the claim type of the claim.
+Type | string | Gets or sets the type of the claim.
 Value | string | Gets or sets the value of the claim.
 ValueType | string | Gets or sets the value type of the claim.